-Our civil rights practice involves mostly serious injury and wrongful death claims against government entities, agencies and employees.
-When the conduct that causes our clients’ injuries rises above mere negligence to the level of intentional misconduct, deliberate indifference or excessive force, we use the Bill of Rights to the U.S. Constitution in support of our client’s civil rights claims.
+The Soloway Law Firm has extensive experience with Civil Rights cases involving serious injury and wrongful death claims against government entities, agencies and employees.
+Whether due to intentional misconduct, deliberate indifference or excessive force, we use the Bill of Rights to support our client’s civil rights claims.